 Dr Sara Perry, University of York

-I am the Director of Studies of Digital Heritage, Director of Studies of Archaeological Information Systems, and Lecturer in Cultural Heritage Management in the Department of Archaeology at the University of York (UK).
+I am the Director of Studies of Digital Heritage, Director of Studies of Archaeological Information Systems, Director of Graduate Studies, and Lecturer in Cultural Heritage Management in the Department of Archaeology at the University of York (UK).
 My academic profile and contact details can be found here.

 I completed my doctorate in archaeology at the University of Southampton in 2011 under the supervision of Prof Stephanie Moser.
 Simultaneously, I held a Teaching Fellowship in the department, a Research Fellowship in Digital Humanities under Dr Graeme Earl, a managerial role on the English Heritage-funded Visualisation in Archaeology project, and a British Academy Research Fellowship for my work with Prof Matthew Johnson on the Alan Sorrell archive.
 I completed my BA and MA in anthropology at the University of Victoria (Canada), where my fieldwork experience centred on the northwest coast of North America.